Acute Pericarditis 697 Lesson

 Description

-This is an example of acute pericarditis Murmurs are generated by turbulent blood flow across incompetent or stenotic valves.
+Acute pericarditis murmurs are generated by turbulent blood flow across incompetent or stenotic valves.
 In contrast, a pericardial friction rub is produced by the rubbing together of two surfaces of the pericardial sack.
 The pericardial friction rub has three parts; a systolic component, an early diastolic component and a late diastolic component.
 The first and second heart sounds are obscured by the rubbing sounds.

 This murmur is auscultated at Erb's Point.